truenas/documentation/content/en/hub/tasks/scheduled/rsync.md

 ### Rsync Mode: SSH

-When using the rsync mode *SSH*, it requires the SSH service to be enabled on the *remote* system.
+Using the *SSH* rsync mode requires the SSH service to be enabled on the *remote* system.
 To enable SSH, go to **Services** and click the slider for SSH.
 SSH settings can be configured by clicking <i class="fas fa-pen"></i>.
 Take note of the TCP port set on the *remote* system.
 The default port for the